krachtstefan/linnr/README.md

 ## deployment

-For deployment with [Now CLI](https://zeit.co/download), you need to add the environment variables with the [now secrets](https://zeit.co/docs/v2/build-step#adding-secrets) command
+For deployment with [Now CLI](https://zeit.co/download), you need to add the environment variables with the [now secrets](https://zeit.co/docs/v2/build-step#adding-secrets) command.

 `now secrets add <secret-name> <secret-value>`